Marrakech is Golf’s Next Hot Destination!

 Marrakech is also a city of diversity and tolerance, from the ancient walled Medina, traditional riads, the souks and the amazing Jemaa El Fna to the new modern areas such as Gueliz with its hip hotel brands, shopping, casino, restaurants and nightlife.
 Whether it’s a golf holiday, family holiday, business or pleasure – Marrakech really is a cool city to be in!

-It has a well developed tourism infrastructure, with luxury hotels such as Four Seasons and the world famous La Mamounia, down to the more budget conscious and everything in between.
+It has a well-developed infrastructure, with luxury hotels such as Four Seasons and the world famous La Mamounia, down to the more budget conscious and everything in between.
 But the real stars are the traditional Moroccan Riads of which there are over 800 in Marrakech alone – to provide that famous Moroccan hospitality.

 Marrakech is served by the Ménara International Airport and receives flights from many major European cities.